brotatotes/bht-automation/bht gen 1/Mark/Chapter 3/Mark 3 2 bht.md

 # Mark 3:2 Commentary Help Text

 ## BHT:
-In this verse, we see Jesus being closely observed and watched by the Scribes and Pharisees, the religious authorities who held skepticism towards Him.
-The presence of these individuals adds tension to the scene, emphasizing their opposition to Jesus and his teachings.
-This scrutiny highlights the ongoing evaluation of Jesus, as the crowd eagerly awaits his actions and teachings, constantly looking for any signs of inconsistency or wrongdoing.
-Ultimately, their intention is to find fault with him and accuse him, fueled by their growing malice and opposition.
+In this verse, we see the tension and conflict surrounding Jesus' ministry.
+The Scribes and Pharisees closely observed and watched Jesus, eager to find fault and discredit him.
+The scrutiny and hostility from religious leaders highlight the ongoing battle between Jesus and the religious establishment.
+There was anticipation and curiosity among the people, as they wondered whether Jesus would perform a miracle or violate their rules.
+Ultimately, this verse depicts the intense scrutiny, hostilities, and anticipation surrounding Jesus' actions.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Luke emphasizes that it was the Scribes and Pharisees who were watching Jesus, highlighting their role as religious authorities and their skepticism towards Him."
+1. "Luke's mention of the Scribes and Pharisees watching Jesus highlights the constant scrutiny and opposition he faced from religious leaders."
-2. "The presence of the Scribes and Pharisees adds tension to the scene, as they were known for their opposition to Jesus and his teachings."
+2. "Their presence serves as a reminder of the ongoing conflict between Jesus and the religious establishment, as they sought to find fault and discredit him."
-3. "By mentioning the Scribes and Pharisees, Luke underscores the scrutiny and judgment that Jesus faced from those who were supposed to be the guardians of religious law."
+3. "This detail emphasizes the tension and hostility that surrounded Jesus' ministry, as he challenged the religious norms and exposed the hypocrisy of the religious leaders."

+### Marvin Vincent:
+1. "They kept watching, as one who dogs another's steps, keeping beside or near him."
+2. "They played the spy, carefully and closely observing his actions."
+3. "The reader is placed at the time of the watching, looking forward to the future, wondering whether he will heal."

 ### Philip Schaff:
 1. "And they watched him.
-Watched Him closely." - This emphasizes the intense scrutiny and observation that Jesus was under, suggesting a sense of suspicion or skepticism towards his actions and teachings.
+Watched Him closely." - This emphasizes the intense scrutiny and observation that Jesus was under, suggesting that the people were eagerly waiting to see what he would do next.

 2. "Whether he would.
-Lit., 'will' Mark's account being in the present tense." - This highlights the curiosity and anticipation of the crowd, as they were eager to see what Jesus would do next and how he would respond to various situations.
+Lit., ‘will’ Mark’s account being in the present tense." - This highlights the anticipation and curiosity surrounding Jesus' actions, as the people were interested in seeing if he would perform a miracle or engage in some significant act.

-3. "Mark's use of the present tense suggests an ongoing, continuous evaluation of Jesus, indicating that the people were constantly monitoring his actions and looking for any signs of inconsistency or wrongdoing." - This reveals the constant vigilance of the crowd, indicating their desire to catch Jesus in a mistake or find fault with his teachings.
+3. "Mark's account being in the present tense." - This indicates that the watching and waiting for Jesus' actions were ongoing and continuous, suggesting a sense of urgency and expectation among the crowd.

+### Archibald T Robertson:
+1. "Luke uses the middle voice, παρετηρουντο, to accent their personal interest in the proceedings."
+2. "It was the sabbath day and in the synagogue and they were there ready to catch him in the act if he should dare to violate their rules."
+3. "They were determined to accuse him.
+The sabbath controversy offered the best opening.
+So here they are ready for business."

 ### John Gill:
-1. "The Scribes and Pharisees... observed him diligently, and kept their eyes upon him."
+1. "The ruler of the synagogue, and the principal men in it; particularly the Scribes and Pharisees, who followed him wherever he went; they observed him diligently, and kept their eyes upon him."

-2. "Knowing his readiness to do good, they might expect he would heal him on the Sabbath day."
+2. "Knowing his readiness to do good, they might expect he would [heal the lame man on the Sabbath day]."

-3. "They put a question to him, whether it was lawful to heal on the Sabbath day? with this view, that they might, one way or another, have something to accuse him of."
+3. "They put a question to him, whether it was lawful to heal on the Sabbath day?
+With this view, that they might, one way or another, have something to accuse him of."

 ### John Wesley:
 1. "Pride, anger, and shame, after being so often put to silence, began now to ripen into malice."